-This course examines the most important advanced components of financial statement analysis with an emphasis on topics more closely related to academic research.
+The student will examines the most important advanced components of financial statement analysis with an emphasis on topics more closely related to academic research.
 The course includes an examination of advanced content as well as relevant academic papers.
-The student is required to develop some in-depth papers on the primary academic topics within financial statement analysis.
+The student will be required to develop some in-depth papers on the primary academic topics within financial statement analysis.
 Moreover, the student will be reviewing and assessing relevant academic papers to better prepare the student to potentially write papers within this area of finance.
 The course begins with an analysis of the balance sheet and income statement.
 It continues with an examination of financial ratios.
-It provides a careful examination of common size statements.
-Next the course studies the decomposition analysis and the impacts of financial leverage.
+It provides a careful examination of a common size statement.
+The course studies the decomposition analysis and the impacts of financial leverage.